 2.4.6 Update status to unavailable

 The driver goes to the “Restaurants” screen because he previously went to this page in order to list himself as available.
-He sees that the “available to pick up food” switch is on, so he realizes that he must switch it off to become unavailable and switches it off. the list of restaurants becomes enabled and the expiration countdown resets, assuring him that he is now listed as unavailable.
+He sees that the “available to pick up food” switch is on, so he realizes that he must switch it off to become unavailable and switches it off.
+This enables the list of restaurants and the expiration countdown resets, assuring him that he is now listed as unavailable.

 2.5 Improvements made through iterative design process